 - Taking the MCAT once

-- Considerations for choosing medical schools to apply to: Location and proximity to family
+- Considerations for choosing medical schools:

-MD curriculum versus NP curriculum
+Comparing the MD Curriculum versus NP Curriculum

 - Getting a ton of support from her husband